 It is one of many ways we make some sense out of mystery.
 It is one of our ways of connecting with the divine; and finally, it is our attempt to experience the numinous, and explain it.
 Let’s not forget that no one can adequately explain what intuition is, yet it accounts for most of the “knowing” that goes on in your brain all day long, and intuition plays a large part in how astrology “works,” at least on the individual level of the astrologer interpreting a chart.

 If you are not currently a siderealist, will you become one after reading this?
 No. Of course not.
-You are impervious to suggestion, and would rather use the tropical zodiac in spite of everything you know is true.
-I will address this perversity in your nature in another post, some day soon.
+You and I are impervious to suggestion, and would rather use the tropical zodiac in spite of everything we know is true.
+I will address this perversity in our nature in another post, some day soon.

 - How do people consider Astrology seriously? (allthatiswrong.wordpress.com)